Canadian Tax Guide for Agents

 Do real estate agents charge HST or GST in Canada?

-If a real estate agent earns more than $30,000 in gross revenue over four consecutive calendar quarters, they must register for and collect HST/GST.
-In HST provinces like Ontario (13%) or the Maritimes (15%), this is a significant additional obligation.
+Once a real estate agent earns more than $30,000 in gross revenue over four consecutive calendar quarters, CRA requires the agent to register for and collect HST/GST[3].
+In HST provinces like Ontario (13%) or the Maritimes (15%)[4], this is a significant additional obligation.

 How often do self-employed agents pay taxes in Canada?

-The CRA requires quarterly instalment payments (March 15, June 15, September 15, December 15) if you owe more than $3,000 in net tax.
+CRA requires quarterly instalment payments (March 15, June 15, September 15, December 15)[6] when net tax owing exceeds $3,000 in the current year and in either of the two preceding years ($1,800 in Quebec)[5].
 HST/GST is typically filed annually or quarterly depending on revenue.
 Missing instalments can result in interest charges.

-Disclaimer: This calculator provides estimates for educational purposes only and does not constitute tax, legal, or financial advice.
+Disclaimer: This guide and the linked estimator provide information for educational purposes only and do not constitute tax, legal, or financial advice.
 Tax obligations vary based on individual circumstances.
 Consult a qualified accountant or tax professional for advice specific to your situation.
 Agent Runway assumes no liability for tax-related decisions.

 Want to see your full financial picture?